Macleod (Vic.)

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, a significant proportion (42.1%) of Macleod's residents work from home, potentially influenced by COVID-19 conditions.
-The service frequency across all routes averages 367 trips per day, translating to roughly 64 weekly trips per stop.
+According to the 2021 Census, a high proportion of residents, specifically 42.1%, work from home, which may be partly attributed to COVID-19 conditions.
+The service frequency averages 367 trips per day across all routes, equating to approximately 64 weekly trips per individual stop.

 Frequently Asked Questions - Transport